 Streamlined minimal options keep things light and breezy, and the plugin does a spectacular job of doing what it says: Enabling simple SSL.

-The above list is certainly not exhaustive, and there are plenty of other plugins, hundreds even, that businesses and site-owners use on a daily basis.
+The above list is certainly not exhaustive, and there are plenty of other WordPress plugins for SEO, hundreds even, that businesses and site-owners use on a daily basis.

 Some have a lot of overlapping features with the keyword-focused tools we mentioned above.
 For instance, Ahrefs is an incredibly popular SEO tool, especially amongst small businesses, that deserves to be looked at.

-Countless other SEO plugins can be found at the official WordPress site, so feel free to browse for yourself and find some that fit your particular needs.
+Countless other SEO plugins can be found at the official plugin directory on the WordPress website, so feel free to browse for yourself and find some that fit your particular needs.

-Of course, having the tools is just a small part of SEO.
+Of course, having the best WordPress plugins for SEO is just a small part of SEO.
 You also need to know how, when, where, and why to use them as part of your overall strategy.
 That’s where we come in.

 At DOM, we’ve made it our mission to use smart, efficient, and well-studied SEO strategy to create ROI for our clients.
 If you or your company are looking for help with optimizing your site and your content for maximum results, be sure to contact us for a free consultation to find out how we can be of help.